BeginnersCorp/Project-Repo/README.md

 # Project-Repo
-General repository for project files
+A repository that contains the university project on an e-commerce web page